 In case, you can’t log in normally into your sign-in screen, you can enter your system using safe mode.
 To start this particular service, you need to follow these steps-

-- Select the Restart option, it will bring up the Windows Recovery environment.
+- Select the Restart option, it will bring up the Windows Recovery Environment.

 - Here, tap Choose an option as described before.

-- Now navigate to following path-
+- Now navigate to the following path-

 Troubleshoot > Advanced options > Startup Settings > Restart.